-According to the CDC, cloth face masks are the best (and easiest) way to slow the spread of COVID-19, and should be worn any time maintaining social-distance isn’t possible while out in public.
-Really, wearing a mask is the least we can do.
-The best face masks are breathable, washable, and come in a range of neutral and not-ridiculous patterns.
+Cloth face masks are one of the best (and easiest) way to slow the spread of COVID and usher the end of the COVID-19 pandemic.
+The new three-layers masks are even better.
+For some, it’s an annoyance to remember them, but really, wearing a mask is the absolute least we can all do.
+If you’ve got nightmares about early iterations, then we’ve got great news: The best face masks today are more breathable, easily washable, and are made in a range of neutral and not-at-all ridiculous patterns.

 The Best Everyday Face Masks